Le Phem Era

 The second iteration of Lomiga Lua: i Luga ‘o le Moana is a moving image installation developed in collaboration with Alitasi Fatu, Denise Roberts, Moira Roberts and Numiamalepule Adrian Tuitama.

-Showing at the West Space Window, 27 May to 2 July, 2023.
+Shown at the West Space Window, 27 May to 2 July, 2023.
+Photography by Gracie Sietu and Janelle Low.

 Link to exhibition page